qorix-group/process_description/process/process_areas/quality_management/quality_workflow.rst

    :contains: gd_guidl__qlm_plan_definitions, gd_chklst__review_checklist, gd_req__qlm_report
    :has: doc_concept__quality__process, doc_getstrt__quality__process

-   | The Quality Manager is responsible for the monitoring of the activities against the quality management plan.
+   | The quality manager :need:`rl__quality_manager` is responsible for the monitoring of the activities against the quality management plan.
-   | The Quality Manager is responsible to adjust the plan, if deviations are detected.
+   | The quality manager :need:`rl__quality_manager` is responsible to adjust the plan, if deviations are detected.

 .. needextend:: "process_areas/quality_management" in docname